Fanta: Marketing

-75th anniversary version
+A 2005 British television advertisement for Fanta Z, depicting people spitting out the drink, was the ninth most complained-about advert that year, according to the Advertising Standards Authority.
+272 viewers complained that it encouraged copycat behaviour in children.
+The Authority therefore restricted the advert to post-9pm watershed viewing.

 In February 2015, a 75th-anniversary version of Fanta was released in Germany.
 Packaged in glass bottles evoking the original design and with an authentic original wartime flavor including 30% whey and pomace, it is described on the packaging as "less sweet" and a German original.
 An associated television ad referenced the history of the drink and said the Coca-Cola company wanted to bring back "the feeling of the Good Old Times" which was interpreted by many to mean Nazi rule.
 The ad was subsequently replaced.